 Hi, I’m Quin.
 Non-binary, autistic, queer, and interesting sarcastic.
-I’m a molecular biologist by training, sometime wildlife researcher, and seasonal food and drink enthusiast with lots of four-footed kitchen un-helpers.
+I’m a molecular biologist by training, sometime wildlife researcher, and seasonal recipe developer with lots of four-footed kitchen un-helpers.

 I enjoy having fun with food – not a silly or whimsical sense, but enjoying innovating in the kitchen.
 Preferably with a drink in hand.
 And not in an overly molecular gastronomically way, but just finding new combinations or enjoying the process of invention.
 While I did get into food science because of molecular gastronomy, I learned to appreciate that all cooking was a combination of the sciences.